1vicvis7/1vicvis7/README.md

 - 👋 Hi, I’m @1vicvis7
-- 👀 I’m interested in Game Deveopment and AI/ML.
+- 👀 I’m interested in Game Development and AI/ML.
-- 🌱 I’m currently learning Machine Laerning using Python/MATLAB and some Unity Game development as beginner.
+- 🌱 I’m currently learning Machine Learning using Python/MATLAB and some Unity Game development as beginner.
 - 💞️ I’m looking to collaborate on Python, MATLAB, C++ based projects
 - 📫 You can contact me over my email, issvishnu@gmail.com